 One of the primary mistakes that small business owners make is to fund the company using personal revenue to the point that they make it impossible to distinguish between personal and business finances.
 Any overlap between these two categories of finances can make for an enormous accounting pitfall, especially in small businesses.

-It is estimated that when you keep your personal and business finances separate, you minimize the risks of an IRS audit and have the upper hand in proving the lucidity of your business cash flow.
+It is estimated that when you keep your personal and business finances separate, you minimize the risks of an IRS audit and have the upper hand in proving the clarity of your business cash flow.
 This would also help you with your tax returns, as relatively cleaner records will help you economize on your tax deductions and write-offs.

 Maintain Your Receipts